+Figure 1b: Burst structure of Segmented AB sent in 2 consecutive timeslots

 5.2a Training sequences

 5.2a.1 General

 As shown in Figure 1, all burst types except the frequency correction burst contain a training sequence (also referred to as a synchronization sequence).
 Its purpose is to facilitate synchronization, channel estimation and blind detection of modulation on the radio interface.